neelsmith/oplang/specs/md/oldpersian/OldPersian.md

 This specification defines a computational system for working with Old Persian cuneiform.

-It includes:
+The following components have been specified with tests passed by the current version of the `oplang` library:

-- an unambiguous one-to-one mapping of [ASCII transliteration to Unicode characters](transliteration/Transliteration.html) in the
-  Old Persian range
+- an unambiguous one-to-one mapping of [ASCII transliteration to Unicode characters](transliteration/Transliteration.html) in the  Old Persian range
+- [tokenization of continuous text](tokenization/Tokenization.html) into orthographic tokens

+The followign components are either incompletely specified or incompletely implemented:

 - a [sorting order for Old Persian cuneiform](sorting/Sorting.html) (TO BE ADDED)
+- validation of tokens against an authority list
-- [tokenization of continuous text](tokenization/Tokenization.html) into orthographic tokens
+- resolutoin of orthographic tokens to one or more lexical tokens

 ## Key to visual conventions ##